Marlins vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jesus Luzardo takes the mound for the Miami Marlins on Monday at American Family Field against William Contreras and the Milwaukee Brewers.
-First pitch is at 7:40 PM ET for the first game of a four-game series.
+Carlos Santana and the Milwaukee Brewers will look to get to JT Chargois when he takes the mound for the Miami Marlins on Tuesday at 7:40 PM ET, in the second game of a four-game series at American Family Field.

-The Brewers are the favorite in this one, at -160, while the underdog Marlins have +135 odds to upset.
-The over/under for the matchup has been listed at 7.5 runs.
+The Brewers are the favorite in this one, at -165, while the underdog Marlins have +140 odds to upset.
+The matchup's over/under has been set at 8 runs.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.